ogom/cassette-rack/README.md

-# Cassette::Rack
+# CassetteRack

-VCR front operation
+Operate of the VCR cassette on Rack.

 ## Installation